joshcol9232/nea-12ColcloughJ/README.md

 8. Make sure the buildozer.spec file is in that folder.
 If it isn't, download it.

+9. Make a folder on the desktop called "VMOUT".
+This will hold the built application before it is put on the device.

-9. Plug your device into your computer.
+10. Plug your device into your computer.

-10. Go to Devices --> USB at the top of the virtualbox window, and click your device on the list.
+11. Go to Devices --> USB at the top of the virtualbox window, and click your device on the list.

-11. You will probably have to tap allow on your device, so make sure you have your device unlocked ready.
+12. You will probably have to tap allow on your device, so make sure you have your device unlocked ready.

-12. Once you can navigate to the device in the file manager of the VM, run the following command in the terminal we opened earlier:
+13. Once you can navigate to the device in the file manager of the VM, run the following command in the terminal we opened earlier:

 ```bash
 buildozer android debug deploy